jerry1ye10/CIS195-F21/app-3/app-3.md

 Please leave feedback by creating a GitHub issue or by posting on Piazza.
 Remember -- Stack Overflow and Google are encouraged, but DO NOT copy code.
 Ideas may be discussed with classmates, but don't work together.

-While the last app had 2 parts, this app only has 1.

 **Expected Duration:** 1+ hours.